 It was almost sensory overload with endless interactive exhibits that were fun for kids and adults alike.
 It included everything from the history of the world, to the history of the Maori (New Zealand natives) to the history of the country of New Zealand and events that shaped it.
 I was most intrigued by the ‘shake shack’ that simulates the sensation of being jostled about by an earthquake.

 What makes it even better is that the Te Papa Museum is open 365 days a year from 10am – 6pm daily…and is always free.

-Walk the Red Rocks Coastal Trail to see the Seal Colony
+#3 Walk Red Rocks Coastal Trail To The Seal Colony

 What’s better than stunning landscapes and seeing seals in their natural habitat?
 Doing it for free!
 The Red Rocks Coastal Trail to the Seal Colony at Sinclair Head offers just that opportunity.
 The flat path hugs the coastline presenting incredible vistas along the way.
 The 6.5km walk ends at Sinclair Head where hundreds of fur seals sun themselves on the rocks.

 The half hour bus ride out of the city dropped us off at Shorland Park, a gathering spot for young families and teenagers just across the street from the beach.
 The dramatic coastline had us gawking, layers of land appearing on the horizon.
 In the distance, across Cook’s Strait, we could see snow-capped mountains on the South Island.
 We started our trek to the Seal Colony at Sinclair Head captivated by the scenery.